*All Orders 4/19-4/27 Will Ship 4/28*

 Bell peppers are the mildest type of pepper, rated at 0 Scoville Heat Units (SHU).

 Banana peppers aren’t much hotter.
-They rated between 0 and 500 SHU (but an absolute favorite of mine).
+They are rated between 0 and 500 SHU (but an absolute favorite of mine).

 As you move up from there, things start to heat up.
 Anaheim peppers range between 500 and 2,500 SHU.

-You probably are most familiar with the jalapeño pepper.
+You are probably most familiar with the jalapeño pepper.

 The jalapeño is rated between 2,500 and 8,000 SHU.